Transporting Task Vectors across Different Architectures without Training: Experiments

 \subsection{Transfer across Mismatched Widths}

-\tinytit{Vision.} We first evaluate task-vector transport across models of differing widths in a vision setting.
-Specifically, we transport task updates $\tau_A$ learned by a CLIP ViT-B/16 model pre-trained on \texttt{LAION-2B} to a wider variant of the ViT-B/16 named ViT-B/16+ from OpenCLIP~\citep{cherti2023reproducible}, pre-trained on \texttt{LAION-400M}.
-To further validate the robustness of our framework, we also perform the transport from the wider to the smaller model ($B \to A$).
-In this latter configuration, we substitute the original source model with a ViT-B/16 pre-trained on the high-performance \texttt{DataComp-XL} dataset, which serves as the new target model.
-This allows us to assess whether updates can be successfully integrated into a target architecture that already possesses superior zero-shot capabilities.
-We conduct a comprehensive evaluation on the widely-used 8-Vision benchmark~\citep{ilharco2023editing}, more details are reported in \cref{sec:vision_exp}
+\tinytit{Vision.} We evaluate task-vector transport across models of differing widths in a vision setting.
+Specifically, we transport task updates $\tau_A$ learned by a CLIP ViT-B/16 model pre-trained on \texttt{LAION-2B} to the wider ViT-B/16+ variant from OpenCLIP~\citep{cherti2023reproducible}, pre-trained on \texttt{LAION-400M}.
+We also evaluate reverse transport from the wider model to a smaller ViT-B/16 target ($B \to A$).
+In this reverse setting, the target model is a ViT-B/16 pre-trained on the stronger \texttt{DataComp-XL} dataset.
+We evaluate on the 8-Vision benchmark~\citep{ilharco2023editing}; more details are provided in \cref{sec:vision_exp}.

-\tit{Baselines.} For width upscaling transfer ($A \to B$), we compare our method against several baselines in \cref{tab:small_to_big_batch} spanning performance bounds, naive parameter manipulations, and alternative functional matching strategies.
-We report the zero-shot performance of the target model $B$ as a lower bound, and the results of fully fine-tuning models $A$ and $B$ as upper bounds.
-As naive parameter-space baselines we include: (i) zero-padding the source update $\tau_A$ to match the dimensionality of model $B$, and (ii) adding a randomly initialized update to model $B$.
-Both ignore representation alignment and highlight that dimensional compatibility alone does not preserve task-specific behavior.
+\tit{Baselines.} For width upscaling transfer, we compare our method against several baselines in \cref{tab:small_to_big_batch}.
+We report the zero-shot performance of the target model $B$ as a lower bound and fully fine-tuned models $A$ and $B$ as upper bounds.
+As naive baselines, we include: (i) zero-padding the source update $\tau_A$ to match the dimensionality of model $B$, and (ii) adding a randomly initialized update to model $B$.
+Both ignore representation alignment and test whether dimensional compatibility alone preserves task behavior.
+We also evaluate a pseudo-inverse transport baseline ($\tau_{\text{pinv}}$), which solves \cref{eq:transport_obj} using the Moore--Penrose pseudo-inverse of the activation matrices, implemented through the truncated SVD approximation in \texttt{torch.linalg.pinv}.

-We also evaluate a pseudo-inverse transport baseline ($\tau_{\text{pinv}}$), which solves the objective in \cref{eq:transport_obj} using the Moore--Penrose pseudo-inverse of the activation Gram matrices.
-In practice, this baseline is enabled by the truncated SVD approximation used by \texttt{torch.linalg.pinv}, which is more stable as the number of alignment batches $\mathcal{B}$ grows, but remains unreliable in low-sample regimes.
-We further consider a Tikhonov-regularized variant ($\tau_{\text{pinv-Tikh}}$), which improves numerical stability by penalizing large update norms but still lacks explicit representation alignment.
-Finally, we report a randomized alignment baseline ($\tau_A^{\text{random}\rightarrow B}$), where a random source update is transported via our Procrustes maps, isolating the the effect of alignment.
+We further consider a Tikhonov-regularized variant ($\tau_{\text{pinv-Tikh}}$).
+While regularization improves numerical stability, both methods lack explicit representation alignment.
+Additional ablations are reported in~\cref{app:feature_vs_operator}.
+Finally, we include a randomized alignment baseline ($\tau_A^{\text{random}\rightarrow B}$), where a random update is transported through the learned Procrustes maps.